Your morning routine can make or break your day. The more you up your morning game, the better you will feel for the rest of the day.

 To prevent the damage from sitting, you need to focus on stretching your legs.
-Check this article in the Act of Manliness for a list of 7 great stretches to help with that.

 If you really enjoy stretches, I’d suggest visiting a yoga class.
 It’s a great way to keep your body mobile and relax at the same time.

 Have you ever tried bathing with cold water?

 But what if I told you, it’s super healthy?

 And it can even become enjoyable?